NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 ```

 Once the data processing is over, you can view the combined result of all 3
-experiments with the following command:
+experiment runs with the following command:
 ```
 ./fct_expt_tcp/display_combined_result.sh
 ```